JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     "ERROR": "An error occurred when calculating the average value of the AP column.
 Please try again."
 }
 ```
+Task error because it is not following the format given in the prompt.

 Stopping here.
 The model is not following the correct format for the response.
 This counts as a fail.

 ### Attempt = 2